tidyparse/tidyparse/README.md

 git submodule update --init --recursive
 ```

-Then, depending on whether you want to run the IntelliJ Plugin or browser demo, run `./gradlew runIde` or `./gradlew browserDevelopmentRun --continuous`.
+Then, depending on whether you want to run the IntelliJ Plugin or browser demo, run `./gradlew runIde` or `./gradlew :tidyparse-web:jsBrowserDevelopmentRun --continuous`.

 ## Usage